Ecclesiastes 9

 Notes

-Verse 11 is one of the most memorable passages in all of wisdom literature.
-The fivefold "not...to" structure (לֹא לַקַּלִּים הַמֵּרוֹץ, etc.) systematically dismantles the assumption that ability determines outcome.
+The fivefold "not...to" structure of verse 11 (לֹא לַקַּלִּים הַמֵּרוֹץ, etc.) dismantles the assumption that ability determines outcome.
 Speed does not guarantee victory in the race; strength does not guarantee victory in battle; wisdom does not guarantee bread; understanding does not guarantee wealth; knowledge does not guarantee favor.
 The Hebrew קַלִּים ("swift") literally means "light" or "fleet-footed," and גִּבּוֹרִים ("mighty ones") is the term for warriors and heroes.

 The decisive phrase is עֵת וָפֶגַע -- "time and chance."
 The word עֵת ("time") refers to the appointed moment or season, a concept central to Qoheleth's thought (cf. Ecclesiastes 3:1-8).
-The word פֶּגַע ("chance" or "occurrence") appears only here in Ecclesiastes and suggests an unforeseen event, an encounter that cannot be predicted or controlled.
+The word פֶּגַע ("chance" or "occurrence") appears only here in Ecclesiastes and suggests an unforeseen encounter — something that strikes without warning.
 Together, "time and chance" describe the intersection of circumstance and timing that determines outcomes -- a force indifferent to merit.
 This directly challenges the retribution theology of traditional wisdom, which taught that the righteous prosper because of their virtue (cf. Proverbs 10:4, Proverbs 12:24).

 Verse 12 extends the observation with a vivid simile.
 Humans are compared to fish caught in מְצוֹדָה רָעָה ("a cruel net") and birds seized in פָּח ("a snare").
 The word יוּקָשִׁים ("are ensnared") comes from the root יקשׁ, used elsewhere for trapping animals.
 The comparison is stark: humans, for all their intelligence, can be caught as helplessly as animals.
 The phrase פִּתְאֹם ("suddenly") emphasizes the element of surprise -- the evil time does not announce itself.